 An additional contribution of the paper is to test the importance of the underwriter affiliated research analyst to monitoring.
 Researchers have not found affiliated analysts to be the best predictors of stock price performance (Michaely and Womack (1999) and Das, Guo and Zhang (2006)).
 Fang and Yasuda (2008) find that the severity of conflict of interest has a negative effect on the performance of lower ranked analysts, regardless of bank reputation.
 These results implicitly question the value of underwriter monitoring, to the extent that underwriter monitoring is produced by affiliated analysts.
 Direct tests of the analyst's role are limited by the fact that published estimates are a noisy measure of analyst information production.
-For example, the Wall Street Journal notes that equity analysts at Goldman Sachs and Morgan Stanley disseminate daily information to institutional investors and trading clients, and that these tips may differ from analysts' published research.2
+For example, the Wall Street Journal notes that equity analysts at Goldman Sachs and Morgan Stanley disseminate daily information to institutional investors and trading clients, and that these tips may differ from analysts' published research.4

 The exact mechanism for post-IPO monitoring is unclear.
-According to practitioners, there are four main ways that equity underwriters interact with and potentially monitor their post-IPO clients - Financing, mergers and acquisitions, analyst coverage and post-deal roadshows.
+According to practitioners, there are four main ways that equity underwriters interact with and potentially monitor their post-IPO clients - financing, mergers and acquisitions, analyst coverage and post-deal roadshows.
 First, bankers continually meet with their post-IPO clients to discuss financing, market conditions, and business prospects.
 Companies may provide confidential information about their future capital needs, and review with their bankers the performance of comparable companies, the prospects for follow-on equity offerings and the company's overall capital structure.
+The troubled IPO underwriters in this sample underwrote more than 70% of subsequent equity and bond offerings by their IPO underwriting clients.
 Second, bankers discuss merger and acquisition opportunities with clients.
 These conversations typically involve a discussion with senior management about the company's strategy and possible acquisition candidates.
+The sample underwriters advised their IPO underwriting clients on more than 25% of their clients' subsequent acquisitions.
 Third, underwriter analysts produce earnings estimates and research reports on underwriting clients.
+The troubled IPO underwriters published research recommendations on 86% of their IPO clients.
 Fourth, underwriters organize "non-deal road shows."
 Similar to the "road show" presentations given by company management to potential investors in the IPO process, the book underwriter continues to arrange presentations by company management to institutional investors after the IPO.
-Typically, in this process the underwriter-affiliated research analyst organizes visits by company management to institutional investors in the institutional investors' home city3 or coordinates a visit to company headquarters.
+Typically, in this process the underwriter-affiliated research analyst organizes visits by company management to institutional investors in the institutional investors' home city5 or coordinates a visit to company headquarters.
 In addition, underwriting clients typically participate in industry investor conferences organized by their underwriter, and bankers may organize meetings for their clients at industry trade shows and other industry events.
+Information on non-deal road shows is not publicly available.

-2 Craig, Suzanne, "Goldman's Trading Tips Reward its Biggest Clients," Wall Street Journal, August 24, 2009, p.
+4 Craig, Suzanne, "Goldman's Trading Tips Reward its Biggest Clients," Wall Street Journal, August 24, 2009, p.
 A1.